Alex Antic: LGBT

-Digital Technology and Smart Cities
+Digital technology and smart cities

 In June 2022, Antic raised broad concerns about Australia's digital future being a surveillance and privacy risk, including that sensitive biometric data could be a target for hackers and malicious foreign agents.
 In December 2022, Antic released a video about the smart cities programs as a "rise of the digital surveillance state" with concerns that is represented a dystopian future and claiming "your city is tracking you".
 Antic's comments were used by No Smart Cities Action Group to protest the Salisbury smart cities controversy, while Antic denied involvement with the group and requested for his image to be removed.